Hours & Information

 Applying for Federal Work-Study

-Students will need to fill out the FAFSA and answer “Yes” or "I don't know" to the question regarding interest in Federal Work Study (FWS).
+Students will need to fill out the FAFSA and answer “Yes” or "I don't know" to the question regarding interest in Federal Work-Study (FWS).
 This is needed to determine eligibility for a FWS position.
-If you have never filled out a FAFSA, apply online at www.fafsa.ed.gov and be sure to note your interest in Federal Work-Study.
+If you have not filled out a FAFSA, apply online at www.fafsa.ed.gov and be sure to note your interest in Federal Work-Study.
 If you would like to change your answer for your interest in Federal Work-Study you should login at www.fafsa.ed.gov and update your FAFSA application.

-After applying for and completing a financial aid file with the school, the Financial Aid Office will send an award letter.
-Students will be directed to review their award online via their Student Self Service account.
-Once a student is offered FWS as part of the award package, and is interested in employment, follow the instructions in the FWS Hiring Process section below.
+After applying for and completing a financial aid file with the school, the Financial Aid Office will send a Financial Aid Offer email.
+Students will be directed to review their offer online via their Student Self Service account.
+Once a student is offered FWS as part of the Financial Aid Offer, and is interested in employment, follow the instructions in the FWS Hiring Process section below.

 FWS Hiring Process

 - Read and print off the complete background check document.
-Bring all 8 pages of the document to the work study office.
+Bring all 8 pages of the document to the Federal Work-Study Office.

 - If you have any questions or concerns please contact Ann Abel.